symfony/symfony-docs/components/http_foundation.rst

 Flash messages
 ~~~~~~~~~~~~~~

-The purpose of the `FlashBagInterface` is to provide a way of settings and
+The purpose of the :class:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface`
-retrieving messages on a per session basis.
-The usual workflow for flash
+is to provide a way of settings and retrieving messages on a per session basis.
-messages would be set in an request, and displayed on page redirect.
-For
+The usual workflow for flash messages would be set in an request, and displayed
-example, a user submits a form which hits an update controller, and after
+on page redirect.
+For example, a user submits a form which hits an update
-processing the controller redirects the page to either the updated page or a
+controller, and after processing the controller redirects the page to either the
-error page.
-Flash messages set in the previous page request would be displayed
+updated page or a error page.
+Flash messages set in the previous page request
-immediately on the subsequent page load for that session.
-This is however just
+would be displayed immediately on the subsequent page load for that session.
-one application for flash messages.
+This is however just one application for flash messages.

+* :class:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\AutoExpireFlashBag`
-* `AutoExpireFlashBag` - This implementation messages set in one page-load will
+   This implementation messages set in one page-load will
    be available for display only on the next page load.
 These messages will auto
    expire regardless of if they are retrieved or not.
+* :class:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBag`
-* `FlashBag` - In this implementation, messages will remain in the session until
+   In this implementation, messages will remain in the session until
    they are explicitly retrieved or cleared.
 This makes it possible to use ESI
    caching.